 Step 1: Go ahead and click on the symbol located at the upper right of your screen.

-Step 2: After that, go ahead and click on “More Tools”.
+Step 2: After that, click on “More Tools”.

-Step 3: Then go ahead and choose “Clear Browsing Data” and then choose on “All Time”.
+Step 3: Then choose “Clear Browsing Data” and then choose on “All Time”.

-Step 4: After that, go ahead and choose “cached images and files” and then choose “Cookies and other site data.
+Step 4: Choose “cached images and files” and then choose “Cookies and other site data.

-Step 5: After that, go ahead and click on “Clear Data”.
+Step 5: After that, click on “Clear Data”.

 Once that you have encountered the error message “Google Drive Access Denied” when you are signing in using multiple accounts, then what you need to do first is for you to make sure that you are signed in to your Google account.

-After that, go ahead and try to consider on signing out other Google accounts that have the files that you want to have.
+After that, try to consider on signing out other Google accounts that have the files that you want to have.